diblasifrancisco/army_game/readme.md

 ## Summary

-Game about civilizations that can have multiple armies, at the same time these armies can have branches, that can be trained and transformed into another branch in order to earn more points.
+Game about civilizations that have multiple armies, at the same time these armies can have branches, that can be trained to earn points or transformed to be upgraded into another branch in order to earn points.
+Either a transformation or a training can be done by using the coins.
+Each army starts with 1000 coins.
-One army can attack another, the one that have more points wins.
+One army can attack another, the one that has more points wins 100 coins, on the other part, the loser, losts 2 army branches with the highest score.
+In case of a tie, both armies lost a branch with the highest score.

 ## Considerations

 There are some decisions made that were not strictly specified on the problem statement:

 - Since there is no UI to play the game, there is a script to simulate games randomly.
-- One army can attack another army only if they have at least 2 army branches
+- One army can attack another army only if they have at least 2 army branches.
-- In case of a tie, both armies lost their branch with the highest score
+- In case of a tie, both armies lost their branch with the highest score.
 - Since armies from the same civilization can fight, each army has its own budget(coins).

 ## How it works